The beginning of the end for neoliberalism

 - Military might, ability to resolve disputes by force or to destabilise potential rivals should the other means of persuasion and coercion fail.

 Without technological supremacy, no power can gain control of the media, banking or military.
-More important, in an increasingly interconnected world the battle of minds and money matters much more old-fashioned physical force.
+More important, in an increasingly interconnected world the battle of minds and money matters much more than old-fashioned physical force.
 Once a country is locked into the global banking system, dependent on trade and abstract wealth generated abroad, military force is not just unnecessary, but often counterproductive.

 The US military industrial complex has just suffered one of its worst setbacks since the American withdrawal from Vietnam in 1975.
 You wouldn’t know it if your main source of news is CNN or BBC, but the United States squandered billions on the deliberate destabilisation of Syria with the primary purpose of overthrowing the current government headed by Bashar Al Assad.
 If the narrative we have heard from the mainstream Western media were remotely correct, i.e. that Assad loyalists are responsible for most death and destruction, then how can they explain the scenes of jubilation as Syrian Defence Forces retake the last enclaves held by Islamic fundamentalist militias?
 How can they explain that nearly all religious and ethnic minorities in Syria feel safer under Assad than under Al Qaeda, Al Nusra or ISIS?
 How can they explain that most ISIS fighters were not even Syrian?
 Yet we really have to ask why the promoters of a purportedly democratic and tolerant multicultural world would back some of the most intolerant religious fundamentalists imaginable?